mathfather/StockBot/README.md

 # Stock Chatbot

 This is a task-oriented chatbot for searching stock information.
-The chatbot uses Rasa-NLU to extract intents and entities from the users' input; After that, the bot uses the extracted information to automatically create an inquiry and utilize the inquiry to search the information; Finally, the bot generalizes an answer using the pre-defined template and returns it to the user.
+The chatbot uses Rasa-NLU to extract intents and entities from the input.
+After that, the chatbot uses the extracted information to automatically create an inquiry and utilize the inquiry to search about the information.
+Finally, the chatbot generates an answer using the pre-defined templates and returns it to users.

 ## **Requirements**
 - Python(==3.6)